 “The new Elizabeth line trains are currently being tested between Abbey Wood and Canary Wharf using the line’s new automatic train control system which operates in the central section of the route.
 Train testing is taking place in the tunnels at speeds of up to 60 mph.
 The overhead power equipment has also been successfully switched on in the remaining section between Westbourne Park and Stepney which means that the Elizabeth line tunnels are now fully energised.”

 “Later this year, the first completed infrastructure will be handed over to Transport for London, who will lead the trial operations and commissioning phase ahead of the opening of the Elizabeth line in December.
 London’s newest railway is on its way.”

-It will be found if one looks at the Moving Ahead Quarterly update touted as the very final update, as it is seen on Crossrail’s site the second paragraph doesn’t exists.
+It will be found if one looks at the Moving Ahead Quarterly update (Crossrail has since deleted this page) touted as the very final update, as it is seen on Crossrail’s site the second paragraph doesn’t exists.
 However if one looks at an archived version of this the second paragraph will be found.
 I do not know why the second paragraph was taken out anyhow the later edited version can be seen here archived matching what’s said on the modified version found on Crossrail’s own site – thank goodness there is someone out there busily archiving these pages!

 Crossrail’s exposition in May 2018 this graphic shows what the Elizabeth Line would definitely look like in December 2018.

 After May 2018 the Crossrail site was almost not updated anymore.
 It remained almost entirely static as the archives show and by the fated date of 31st August 2018 it was still announcing the Elizabeth Line would be open in December 2018.